d-carranza/dapponics-mixer/README.md

 Need to revamp all the structure of this project to include React and allow React to take control of the things happening in the DOM.
 In order to do that I installed npm modules and configured React.
 In the lecture we saw react embedded inside the HTML file, but to be more tidy this time I will be using react in independent javascript files.
+App.js in components will contain all the react code for the frontend.
+Now my goal is to make a great user friendly interface where user can input the different parts of the collection and every trait in each part.